Brewers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- Milwaukee has a record of 8-7 in games where bookmakers have it as underdogs of at least -110 on the moneyline.
+- Milwaukee has not entered a game this season as a bigger underdog on the moneyline than the +150 odds on it winning this game.

-- The Brewers have an implied victory probability of 52.4% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Brewers have a 40% chance of coming away with a victory in the contest.

-- Games involving Milwaukee have gone over the total set by bookmakers in 18 of 40 chances this season.
+- Milwaukee's games have gone over the total in 19 of its 41 chances.

 - The Brewers have yet play a game with a spread this season.